 Guide To Rubber Gasket Materials That Can Take The Heat

-The gasket is a small and mighty piece that holds everything together in your product.
+The gasket is a small and mighty component that holds everything together in your product.
 But when your rubber gasket also has to resist high heat, choosing the correct material can be a complex decision.

 What to know when choosing heat-resistant rubber

-- If your product has to clear testing to meet ASTM standards, one may include thermal aging testing of your chosen rubber material.
+Thermal aging: If your product has to clear testing to meet ASTM standards, one may include thermal aging testing of your chosen rubber material.
 This provides the data on how your gasket would perform while resisting deterioration in high heat conditions.

-It’s important to understand that if the material survives the thermal aging test, that doesn’t mean its performance abilities are intact.
 Other measurements in standards testing include compression set testing along with tensile and elongation testing.
-These evaluate whether the high-temperature environment causes deformity in the material.
+These evaluate whether the high-temperature environment causes deformity in the material:

-- Compression set: This test shows much of the elastomeric properties a material retains after exposure to high heat.
+Compression set: This test shows much of the elastomeric properties a material retains after exposure to high heat.
 Longer tests can reveal if the high-temperature rubber gasket material is capable of maintaining its seal.

-- Tensile and elongation: This metric shows whether the materials can retain their normal breaking point when stretched with pressure.
+Tensile and elongation: This metric shows whether the materials can retain their normal breaking point when stretched with pressure.

 What temperatures can rubber materials stand?